Redotix/GAMMA-3D-Shader-Based-Scopes/README.md

 # GAMMA-3D-Shader-Based-Scopes

+AS OF GAMMA 0.9.3, 3DSS FOR GAMMA COMES WITH THE DOWNLOAD STANDARD.
+THESE STEPS ARE NO LONGER REQUIRED FOR 3DSSG TO WORK.
+YOU ONLY NEED TO DOWNLOAD AND INSTALL THE MAIN 3DSS FILE TO MAKE 3DSS WORK.
+THIS GUIDE WILL BE LEFT UP AS A REFERNECE.

 A collection of mods that add 3D Shader Based scope support to GAMMA weapons and other weapon packs

 <a href="https://github.com/Redotix/GAMMA-3D-Shader-Based-Scopes/blob/main/README-ru.md">Russian Tutorial</a>